troglobit/inadyn/README.md

 Introduction
 ------------

-Inadyn is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
+In-a-Dyn is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
 It is commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your DNS record up to date with any IP address changes from your